olawaleayilara/Fixed-Design---Time-to-Event-Endpoint/README.md

----
-title: " Simulation for Bayesian Adaptive Design: Time-to-event Endpoint I "
+# Simulation for Bayesian Adaptive Design: Time-to-event Endpoint I
-bibliography: bibliography.bib
----

 This repository is an introduction to simulation of adaptive clinical trials.
 The programming style used in this example was intentionally kept simple for clarity.